Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Comments
 --------
-Always use `/* */`, unless the comment has to exist mid-line the comments shall have this format:
+Always use `/* */`, and unless the comment has to exist mid-line the comments shall have this format:
 ```
 /*